JGCompTech/JavaUltimateTools-Auth/README.md

 **NOTE: This Project Has Now Been Updated To Use Java 11!!!**

+**NOTE: This project used to be merged with the [JavaUltimateTools](https://github.com/JGCompTech/JavaUltimateTools) project but, to allow for ease of development process and the ability to update each section sepeately, it made sense to create seperate libraries.
+This project has a dependancy on the JavaUltimateTools base library and the [JavaUltimateTools-Databases](https://github.com/JGCompTech/JavaUltimateTools-Databases) library.
+If using a package manager, both will be auto-imported.**

 # Development
 Want to contribute?
 Great!
 Any help with development is greatly appreciated.
 If you want to add something or fix any issues please submit a pull request and if it is helpful it may be merged.
 Please check out our [Code of Conduct for Contributors](https://github.com/JGCompTech/JavaUltimateTools/blob/master/code-of-conduct.md).